spacetelescope/STScI-STIPS/docs/examples.rst

     fits_file, mosaic_file, params = obm.finalize(mosaic=False)

-In this case, the output catalogue(s) will show the actual applied count rates.
-Whether there is only one output catalogue or two depends on the input catalogue format.
+In this case, the output catalog(s) will show the actual applied count rates.
+Whether there is only one output catalog or two depends on the input catalog format.